-- CO1: Understand the concepts of Internet of Things. - CO2: Illustrate basic framework used in IoT architecture . - CO3: Identify functionality and usage of various protocols in IoT architecture . - CO4: Analyze applications of IoT in real time scenario.

-CO5: Design a portable IoT using Rasperry Pi.
+- CO1: Understand the concepts of Internet of Things. - CO2: Illustrate basic framework used in IoT architecture . - CO3: Identify functionality and usage of various protocols in IoT architecture. - CO4: Analyze applications of IoT in real time scenario. - CO5: Design a portable IoT using Rasperry Pi.

-- SEE will be conducted for 100 marks. - Each full question is for 20 marks.
+- SEE will be conducted for 100 marks. - Part A: First question with 20 MCQs carrying 1 mark each. - Part B: Each full question is for 16 marks.
 (Answer five full questions out of 10 questions with intra modular choice).
-In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 20 marks for test.
-Average of three tests will be taken. - 20 marks for Flexible Assessment Method.
+In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 25 marks for test.
+Average of three tests will be taken. - 25 marks for Alternate Assessment Method.

-1.Arshdeep Bahga, Vijay Madisetti, Internet of Things: A hands-on approach, Universities Press, 2015.

-2. Daniel Minoli, "Building the Internet of Things with IPv6 and MIPv6: The Evolving World of M2MCommunications", Wiley, 2013.
+- 1.Arshdeep Bahga, Vijay Madisetti, Internet of Things: A hands-on approach, Universities Press, 2015. - 2.
+Daniel Minoli, "Building the Internet of Things with IPv6 and MIPv6: The Evolving World of M2MCommunications", Wiley, 2013.

-- 1. Jan Ho[°] ller, Vlasios Tsiatsis , Catherine Mulligan, Stamatis , Karnouskos, Stefan Avesand.
-David Boyle ,From Machine-to-Machine to the Internet of Things Introduction to a New Age of Intelligence,Elsevier,2014. - 2.
+- 1. Jan Ho-- ller, Vlasios Tsiatsis , Catherine Mulligan, Stamatis , Karnouskos, Stefan Avesand.
+David Boyle ,From Machine-to-Machine to the Internet of Things --Introduction to a New Age of Intelligence,Elsevier,2014. - 2.
 Olivier Hersent, David Boswarthick, Omar Elloumi, The Internet of Things Key applications and Protocols, Wiley, 2012.